A Connection to Nature

 Harvesting the fruits of our labor is a favorite activity.
 The students often cook the harvest right at our garden.
-We have a stovetop to sauté vegetables and make fresh salads.
-Part of the curriculum is to experience by taste how different local, fresh food tastes from conventional food.
+Part of the curriculum is to experience how different local, fresh food tastes from conventional food.
 We offer a cooking and nutrition workshop in the middle school years and discuss the trend of genetically modified foods.

 “Nothing happens in nature that is not reflected in the whole.” —Goethe